daveshap/OpenAI_Agent_Swarm/agents/manual_assistants/README.md

 # How to execute
 ```
 pip install -r requirements.txt
-# If you alredy had the openai module installed you may need to:
+# If you already had the openai module installed you may need to:
 # pip install openai --upgrade

 # Create a .env file on this path containing the OpenAI API key you wish to use. https://platform.openai.com/api-keys